 MathWorks is the leading developer of mathematical computing software.
 MATLAB, the language of technical computing, is a programming environment for algorithm development, data analysis, visualization, and numeric computation.
 Simulink is a graphical environment for simulation and Model-Based Design of multidomain dynamic and embedded systems.
 Engineers and scientists worldwide rely on these product families to accelerate the pace of discovery, innovation, and development in automotive, aerospace, electronics, financial services, biotech-pharmaceutical, and other industries.
 MathWorks products are also fundamental teaching and research tools in the world’s universities and learning institutions.

-As an iGEM partner, MathWorks will provide complimentary software and technical support to all iGEM teams for use in the competition that can be requested here or see the MathWorks' Partner Sponsor page to learn more.
+As an iGEM partner, MathWorks will provide free MATLAB Software License and technical support to all iGEM teams for use in the competition that can be requested here or see the MathWorks' Partner Sponsor page to learn more.
 For more about MathWorks and their products, visit them at www.mathworks.com/academia.

 Gold Level Sponsors